MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-245-Adjustment-Status-That-Person-Admitted-Permanent-Residence/section-245.10.md

 (7) Will adjust status under section 245 of the Act to that of lawful permanent resident of the United States on or after October 1, 1994.

-(c) *Payment of additional sum.* An adjustment applicant filing under the provisions of section 245(i) of the Act must pay the standard adjustment application filing fee as specified in § 103.7(b)(1) of this chapter.
+(c) *Payment of additional sum.* An adjustment applicant filing under the provisions of section 245(i) of the Act must pay the standard adjustment application filing fee as specified in 8 CFR 106.2.
 Each application submitted under the provisions of section 245(i) of the Act must be submitted with an additional sum of $1,000.
 An applicant must submit the additional sum of $1,000 only once per application for adjustment of status submitted under the provisions of section 245(i) of the Act.
 However, an applicant filing under the provisions of section 245(i) of the Act is not required to pay the additional sum if, at the time the application for adjustment of status is filed, the alien is:

 (1) Unmarried and less than 17 years of age;